 If you question any of those statements in the previous paragraph, look through the New Testament and try to locate all the verses where Christ personally states that he ONLY does the will of the Father.
 How often do we see him going to God in prayer to learn the Lord’s will in how he should proceed?
 How often does Christ give all the glory for everything he did, to God?
 As the Savior, Jesus really did fulfill, and does fulfill his responsibility to represent God and what God would do in person if He were here.
 I believe this is the reason Jesus taught that if you have seen him, you have seen the Father.
 I honestly don’t believe he was just talking about a physical resemblance.

 We are taught over and over again in the scriptures, and from the pulpit, that becoming like God requires us to learn to do as God does, to think as God thinks, and to learn to feel as God feels.
 Being godly doesn’t come from book learning, but from experiences.
 It is experiencing that which motivates God, Himself, that will teach us to be like Him.
-It is that same emotion that directs all the Christ does to show us the character of God.
+It is that same emotion that directs all that Christ does to show us the character of God.
 It is love.

 The place of the tool